raffyMartinez/MapWinForms/README.md

 2. With a TOC or table of content, rearrange map layers, remove a layer, show or hide a map layer, and setup layer symbology
 3. Shapefile layer attributes can be viewed in a table.

-There will be additional functionality that I will add in the future
+There will be functionality that I will add in the future